Advertiser Disclosure

 Image Credit: Chris Hassan

-The Disability Access Service (DAS) is a great program that ensures that all guests get to experience the attractions without negative side effects.
+The Disability Access Service is a program that tries to ensure that all guests get to experience the attractions without negative side effects.

 Frequently Asked Questions